emadb/emadb/README.md

 ### Hi there 👋

+I'm emadb an Italian software engineer that loves clean code and agile practices.

 <!--
 **emadb/emadb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.